 |Solid Gold Chicken & Eggs Dry Cat Food||

 The 11 Best High-Calorie Cat Foods for Weight Gain

 1. Smalls Fresh Cat Food Ground Cow Recipe – Best Overall

 |Top ingredients:||Ground beef, beef liver, green beans, beef hearts|

 Ultimately, cat owners report better energy levels, shinier coats, fresher breath, less stinky litter boxes, and less vomiting with this fresh food.
-However, for added calories, we recommend adding a fish oil supplement to your cat’s diet under your vet’s supervision.
-With smalls, we’re sure your cat will appreciate the extra fresh flavor.
+For added calories, you also have the option of adding a fish oil supplement to your cat’s diet under your vet’s supervision.

 2. Iams Proactive Health High Protein Dry Cat Food – Best Value

 |Top ingredients:||Chicken, Chicken by-product meal, corn grits|